-PRELIMINARY VEHICLE DIAGNOSIS WORKSHEET
+PRELIMINARY VEHICLE DIAGNOSTIC WORKSHEET

 The purpose of this form is to help you gather preliminary information on your vehicle before you retrieve codes.
 By having a complete account of your vehicle's current problem(s), you will be able to systematically pinpoint the problem(s) by comparing your answers to the fault codes you retrieve.
 You can also provide this information to your mechanic to assist in diagnosis and help avoid costly and unnecessary repairs.
 It is important for you to complete this form to help you and/or your mechanic have a clear understanding of your vehicle's problems.
-An electronic version of this Preliminary Vehicle Diagnosis Worksheet is available online at www.canOBD2.com.
-You can complete the form online and print a copy to take to your mechanic.

 NAME:

 DATE:

 VIN:

 YEAR:

 MAKE:

 MODEL:

-ENGINE S IZE:
+ENGINE SIZE:

-VEHICLE MILEAGE:

-\VIN: Vehicle Identification Number, found at the base of the windshield on a metallic plate, or at the driver door latch area (consult your vehicle owner's manual for location).
+VIN: Vehicle Identification Number, found at the base of the windshield on a metallic plate, or at the driver door latch area (consult your vehicle owner's manual for location).